What is the “Originator or Traceability” provision in the Information Technology (Intermediary Guidelines and Digital Media Ethics Code), 2021?

 Firstly, it will have a chilling effect on free speech.
 As of now, End-to-End encryption on instant messaging applications allows for dissent.
 If this is compromised, it would impact the working of protestors, activists, journalists etc. who rely on confidential sources to gather information.

-Secondly, access to metadata communication means that companies will have to compromise on End-to-End (‘E2E’) encryption.
+Secondly, traceability means that companies will have to compromise on End-to-End (‘E2E’) encryption.
 In this regard, E2E encryption means that messages between two individuals cannot be accessed by any other entity including the social media intermediary.
 Therefore, any compromise on the E2E encryption design undermines the hitherto-existing privacy of communication over messaging apps, as ensured through end-to-end encryption.

 Thirdly, companies will be forced to modify their existing tech-infrastructure to comply with this proviso’s requirement of metadata access.